COVID-19 Exceptional Travel Advisory Notice

 Do not carry all your valuables together in handbags or pockets.
 Leave spare cash and valuables in a safe place.
 Avoid leaving items in an unattended car, even for a short period; if you have no alternative, hide them in the boot before you reach your destination.
 Remember that foreign-registered and hire cars are often targeted by thieves.

 Report the loss or theft of your passport immediately to the local police and obtain a police report.
-You will need the report for insurance purposes and to obtain a replacement travel document from the British Consulate.
+You will need the report for insurance purposes.

 Make sure your holiday accommodation has adequate security.
 Lock all doors and windows at night and when you go out.
 If you’re worried about security at your accommodation, speak to your tour operator or the owner.
 Familiarise yourself with the contact details of the local PSP (city police) or GNR (rural and small town police).

 Sexual assaults are rare, but you should be alert to the possible use of ‘date rape’ and other drugs, including ‘GHB’ and liquid ecstasy.
 Buy your own drinks and keep sight of them at all times to make sure they aren’t spiked.
-If you are going to drink, know your limit and remember that drinks served in bars overseas are often much stronger than those in the UK.
+If you’re going to drink, drink responsibly and know your limit and remember that drinks served in bars overseas are often much stronger than those in the UK.
 Avoid splitting up from your friends, and don’t go off with people you don’t know.

 Driving is on the right.
 If you hire a car, make sure the vehicle insurance is fully comprehensive and check how you will pay for any toll charges.